 After driving through the Black Forest and Grand Etang, I laid eyes on my first rainbow tree!!

 I have never seen a Rainbow Eucalyptus tree, but it was beautiful.
 The island didn’t even know it was there till surrounding trees fell from storm damage.
-In fact, the local flora on this island is breathtakingly unique!
+The local flora on this island is so unique!

 It tasted so good and much different than Wal-Mart Coconut water.
 There was also a man with a Mona monkey!